Introduction to TYPO3 documentation¶

 Find the documentation on Extensions by extension key.

 For more information about contributing to third party extension documentation or for your own extension, see Contribute to third-party extensions.
-See Start extension documentation from the example manual for information about starting extension documentation from scratch.
+See How to document an extension for information about starting extension documentation from scratch.

 See also Documentation contribution matrix for an overview of the issues, source and workflow for various kinds of documentation, including third party extensions.